UKHO/k6-workshop/README.md

 ```

 # Exercise 2 - checks
-Modify the code in loadTest.js to the call the Bowl webservice detailed here: http://acr-cricket-njrbloadreg.ukwest.azurecontainer.io/swagger
+Modify the code in loadTest.js to the call the *Bowl* service detailed here: http://{SUT_HOSTNAME}/swagger

 Call it 10 times, with 2 virtual users (VUs), with each VU pausing 1 second between each call.